 Jenny had already been a yearly member, but had never expected to be so close to such historic craft.
 They put her to work right away, first on a pre-War Type 63 shuttle.
-Found wrecked in Epsilon Indi's Alpha Belt, where it had rested since the 1st Battle of New Israel, the CAF had been trying to restore it for seventeen years.
+Found wrecked in Epsilon Indi's Alpha Belt, where it had rested since the First Battle of New Israel, the CAF had been trying to restore it for seventeen years.
 Jenny had it flying in two months.

 When she was working on it, she sometimes forgot the pain.